 Küçük Ayasofya Camii, Istanbul – Useful Info

-- Küçük Ayasofya Camii is on Demirci Reşit Sokak, around 10 minutes walk downhill from Sultanahmet Camii (the Blue Mosque) and Aya Sofya.
-You can see it centred here on our Turkey map.
+- Küçük Ayasofya Camii is on Demirci Reşit Sokak, around 10 minutes walk downhill from Sultanahmet Camii (the Blue Mosque) and Aya Sofya (see map below).

 - It is a working mosque so there is no entrance fee – but donations are encouraged

 - As it’s a working mosque, suitable clothing is required (remember this in summer especially as shorts and strappy tops etc are not suitable).
 Scarves are available to borrow in the mosque – but, as a tip for the ladies, if you are going to Istanbul to see religious sights, I just carry a pashmina or wrap of some description with me all the time just so I can throw it round me

 - Shoes must be removed and left outside before entering the mosque

 - Check prayer times (these vary slightly throughout the year) if you don’t want to be hanging around outside for prayers to finish

 - We visited in November.
 During the summer months, it’s likely to be busier than we experienced, although nowhere in comparison to the crowds further up the hill

 - The Wikipedia Little Hagia Sophia article has further reading for you if you want to find out more about the building